 Complaining about a councillor

 An allegation of misconduct or a complaint about a councillor must be submitted in writing.
+Please let us know if you require assistance to make a complaint in writing.

 Any written complaint about a councillor, a co-optee of South Gloucestershire Council or a parish/town councillor should be sent to: